binary-manu/binary-is-better/_drafts/pw_lifecycle.md

 ![Password aging information on a timeline][pw_aging]

-First, the system tracks the date of the most recent password change.
+The system tracks the date of the most recent password change.
 Various time frames are then defined as offsets from this moment, given as day counts.

 First, it is possible to define an optional _minimum password age_.
-This field gives the number of days during which a password change cannot happen.
-Foe example, after a user changes its password, it may be force to keep it for 7 days before it can be changed again.
+This field gives the number of days immediately after a change during which a new change cannot happen.
+For example, after a user changes its password, it may be forced to keep it for 7 days before it can be changed again.
 Often, this feature is not used and passwords can be changed at will at any moment.

 Symmetrically, the is also a _maximum password age_.
-This is a number of days that, when summed to the latest password change date, gives us the _password expiration date_.
+This is a number of days that, when summed with the latest password change date, gives us the _password expiration date_.
 After this date, the password will be expired.
 The exact behaviour of trying to login with an expired password depends on both this field and on the _password inactivity period_, so we'll talk about this in a moment.
-This field is also optional and not setting it means that the password will never expire and thus will never need to be changed (altough the user is still free to change it, if they so desire).
+This field is also optional and not setting it means that the password will never expire and thus will never need to be changed (altough the user is still free to change it).

 For user convenience, it is possible to define a _password warning period_.
 This is the number of days immediately preceding the password